Distance: 10.5 miles

 At breakfast I met a policeman / biker who was training at the nearby military base near Catterick Bridge.
 He had ridden his bicycle on four 1000-mile charity rides, each completed in 7 days.
 What an event that would be!

-I walked back up through the market square to reach the trail.
+I walked back up through the market square to reach the trail taking us westward from Richmond, which is on the eastern edge of the second national park on our trip: Yorkshire Dales National Park.
 There was a beautiful rainbow this morning, but the skies were once again threatening to open up in a downpour.
 As I climbed up the hill out of Richmond, the path entered a lovely forest, Whitecliffe Wood.

 While enjoying the walk, I wondered about the knights on their mighty horses, carriages, or ox-carts that would have traveled this same route centuries ago as they made their way to Richmond.